bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`FT` performs a Fourier transform on time domain data in processing buffer 1.
+`FT` performs a Fourier transform on time domain data in the visible processing buffer.
 Prior to the transformation the time domain data is zero filled to size and the first point is scaled by fctr1.

 If size is provided it must be a power of 2.
 If size is not provided then RNMR will not prompt for it and will use the next power of 2 that is larger than the size of the buffer.
 If fctr1 is not provided RNMR will not prompt for it and